buffgecko12/dcp/README.md

 Update the repository and web app with any schema/logic changes.
 Existing data is not modified.

     **Other Options:** *build.py -h*
+5. Push the web app code to the target environment
-5. Heroku Only: Update config variables if needed (i.e. DEFAULT_SCHOOL_YEAR)
+6. Heroku Only: Update config variables if needed (i.e. DEFAULT_SCHOOL_YEAR)

 ### How-To: Create New Program Year
 1. *Optional:* Upgrade app